Customs meet Rice farmers in Kaduna over border closure

 He said that the border closure was not only necessary in ensuring national food security, but also the security of lives and properties of Nigerians.

-“The issues of light weapons, kidnapping and banditary, make Nigeria less secure and are affecting the nation’s economy especially the Agric sector,” he noted.
+“The issues of light weapons, kidnapping and banditry, make Nigeria less secure and are affecting the nation’s economy especially the Agric sector,” he noted.

-He said the government have the mindset to promote agriculture and stopping dependence on smuggling by taking delibrate steps, while wishing the investments to translate into appropriate growth.
+He said the government have the mindset to promote agriculture and stopping dependence on smuggling by taking deliberate steps while wishing the investments to translate into appropriate growth.

-The NSC spokesman however said that in spite of the genuine desire of government, neighbouring countries with coniviance of some unpatrotic Nigerians, have continued to allow foreign items to be smuggled into the country, thereby causing massive losses to local farmers.
+The NSC spokesman, however, said that in spite of the genuine desire of government, neighbouring countries with the connivance of some unpatriotic Nigerians, have continued to allow foreign items to be smuggled into the country, thereby causing massive losses to local farmers.

-He stressed that the continuous patronage of smuggled rice only lead to loss for local farmers and reduction in job growth.
+He stressed that the continuous patronage of smuggled rice only leads to loss for local farmers and a reduction in job growth.

-“When drugs are allowed into the country it lead to lots of challenges; smugglers are taking advantage of the border to create havoc.
+“When drugs are allowed into the country it leads to lots of challenges; smugglers are taking advantage of the border to create havoc.

-“We have a decisive government taking decisions to ensure that the nation security is secured,
+“We have a decisive government taking decisions to ensure that the national security is secured,

-NEMA distributes 50,000 bags of fertilisers to farmers in Anambra(Opens in a new browser tab)

 “All the security agencies are now working together in unity to ensure that the country’s borders are secured,” he said.

-Atta said, “Our country cannot continue to take decisions that will continue to empower other people while our country suffers.”
+Atta said, “Our country cannot continue to make decisions that will continue to empower other people while our country suffers.”

-According to him, border closure and surveillance have led to the arrest of 146 illegal immigrants, seizure of 18,759 bags of 50kg foreign rice, 131 bags of MPK fertilizer, catriges.
+According to him, border closure and surveillance have led to the arrest of 146 illegal immigrants, seizure of 18,759 bags of 50kg foreign rice, 131 bags of MPK fertilizer, cartridges.

-Others include, 4765 jericans of vegetable oil and bales of used clothings and shoes, as well as two trucks filled with petroleum products.
+Others include 4765 jerricans of vegetable oil and bales of used clothing and shoes, as well as two trucks filled with petroleum products.

 In his comments, the state Secretary of Rice Farmers Association of Nigeria (RIFAN), Mr Ishaya Audu expressed their total support for the government action and advised Nigerians to always patronize local foods for healthier growth.